 Microsoft has announced a change to its nonprofit offerings in July 2025.
 Previously, nonprofits could qualify for 10 free Microsoft 365 Business Premium licenses and unlimited free Office 365 E1 licenses.
 These grant offers will be retired starting July 1, 2025.
 Active subscriptions will continue until the subscription’s anniversary (the expiration/renewal) date, sometime after July 1, after which the subscription will end.

 If you have questions or need help navigating these changes, don’t hesitate to reach out to your IT partner, your internal IT staff, or contact Community IT for guidance.
-Microsoft continues to clarify these changes, so please check with your account and your IT staff for the latest updates.

 Microsoft 365 Business Premium Licenses

 Community IT is advising clients to note the expiration date of their 10 free Microsoft 365 Business Premium licenses.
 Microsoft initially announced that the 10 free Microsoft 365 Business Premium licenses would be cancelled at their expiration date, prompting concerns that nonprofits would suddenly lose Microsoft services on that date.
-Microsoft has since clarified that they intend to convert the free licenses to discounted licenses on the expiration date, meaning that nonprofits should not risk severe interruption.
+Microsoft then clarified that they intend to convert the free licenses to discounted licenses on the expiration date, meaning that nonprofits should not risk severe interruption.

 To find the expiration date on your free Microsoft 365 Business Premium licenses, check your account.